 Foster carers are entitled to the usual unpaid leave provisions, with the exception of Unpaid Parental Leave.
-There is no statutory right to Unpaid Parental Leave for foster carers.
+There is no statutory right to unpaid parental leave for foster carers.

 Employees may take a reasonable amount of time off to deal with emergencies concerning a foster child, such as when a child falls ill or is injured, or to deal with an incident which involves a child which occurs unexpectedly at an educational establishment.
-Time off in this instance is unpaid (see Special Leave guidelines).
+Time off in this instance is unpaid.